 Starr Kirkland (she/they) is a bi-coastal actor and spoken word artist.
-She attended the University of California, Santa Barbara for her BFA, and the British American Drama Academy.
+She attended the University of California, Santa Barbara and the British American Drama Academy.

 She works with Realize Your Beauty promoting positive body image through theatre arts, and performs an original one-woman show promoting literacy at The Morgan Library and Museum as Belle da Costa Greene.